Hardy inequalities and Assouad dimensions: Necessary conditions

 We have now established enough tools to prove Theorem~\ref{thm:KZ}.
 The proof follows the lines of the proofs of \cite[Corollary~2.7]{KZ} and~\cite[Thm.~6.2]{LT}, but we present the main ideas here for the convenience of the reader.

 \begin{proof}[Proof of Theorem~\ref{thm:KZ}] Let $B_0=B(x_0,R)\sub X$.
-If $\beta>p$, it is clear that the lower bound for the lower Aikawa codimension holds, and so we only need to consider the case $\beta < p$.
+It is clear that if $\beta>p$, we choose $\delta<\beta-p$ and then the Aikawa condition~\eqref{eq:aikawa} holds with the exponent $q=p-\beta+\delta<0$, and so we only need to consider the case $\beta < p$.
 First of all, we may assume that $\beta\ge 0$.
 Indeed, if this is not the case, we have, by~\cite[Thm.~2.2]{lesi}, that $\Omega$ admits a $(p-\beta,0)$-Hardy inequality with a constant depending only on the data, and now we may consider this instead of the original $(p,\beta)$-Hardy inequality.
 Notice that even though~\cite[Thm.~2.2]{lesi} is written in Euclidean spaces, the proof applies almost verbatim in metric spaces.

 By the self-improvement of Hardy inequalities from Proposition~\ref{prop:hardy si}, we find $\eps_1>0$ and $C_1>0$ such that $\Omega$ admits $(p,\tilde\beta)$-Hardy inequalities for all $\beta\le\tilde\beta\le \beta+\eps_1$, and moreover the constant in all these inequalities can be taken to be $C_1$.
 In addition, we require that $\eps_1\leq p-\beta$.